We will continuously update this page with speaker information

 Rob Frijns is Vice President R&D at NXP Semiconductors.
 He has 35 years experience in the Semiconductor industry in management positions in Research & Development, Manufacturing and Design Platforms.
 In his current role as CTO Chief of Staff he is driving R&D efficiency and Program Management at NXP.
 Rob obtained his master degree in Applied Physics at the Eindhoven University of Technology.

-Dr. Van der Wel has been with NXP since 2005, and is currently Innovation & Roadmap manager at the Analog & Mixed Signal Competence Center of NXP in Eindhoven.
+Dr. Van der Wel has been with NXP since 2005, and is currently R&D Director for the product line In-Vehicle Networking in Nijmegen.
 He holds 15 patents, and has authored or co-authored over 15 peer-reviewed papers.
-He leads a team of analog circuit designers designing cutting edge IP in advanced CMOS and SOI processes, in the fields of power management and references.
-Dr. Van der Wel holds a PhD and MSc in Electronic Engineering from the University of Twente and is a qualified physics teacher.
+He leads a team of architects and designers developing cutting-edge automotive network transceivers in advanced CMOS and SOI processes.
+Dr. Van der Wel holds a Ph.D and M.Sc in Electronic Engineering from the University of Twente and is a qualified physics teacher.

 Dr. Alessio Filippi has been with NXP since 2012, and is currently Fellow in the business line Radio Frequency processing.
 He is part of the Innovation team and manages and contributes to the long term program on digital algorithms and advanced waveform for automotive radar.
 He holds 20 US patents, and has authored or co-authored over 25 peer-reviewed papers.